metrorailings/OwlBlog/content/posts/2020-playoff-preview.md

 The Titans are a bit of a fascinating bunch.
 A team with absolutely no defense, but everything else is just aces.
 The offense is beyond stacked - an elite quarterback, an all-pro tailback, two incredible wide receivers, and a dependable tight end to boot.
 Their mental cojones can't be questioned either - staging five comeback victories and weathering a massive COVID outbreak this year attests to the organization's mental fortitude.

 If only Tennessee had a serviceable defense...although Harold Landry holds some potential.
 If Landry actually shapes up and Tennessee's defense can finally develop something resembling a backbone, the Titans could be bound for the Super Bowl.

+That being said, I can't give Tennessee any credence here regarding their defense.
+All of their playoff potential comes from everything else except defense.
+The Titans stand as a fascinating case study of whether a team could go far into the playoffs even if their defense is absolutely pathetic.
+We shall see.

+***

+{{< playoffTeamChart team="titans" >}}

+***

+## Baltimore Ravens

+***

+It's weird analyzing these Ravens and seeing so many of the same problems they've suffered from last year.
+Last year's Ravens left the playoffs prematurely because the team never developed the mental toughness to mount comebacks from negative game script.
+I see the same issue this year.
+This year's Baltimore squad has only one comeback victory.
+Meanwhile, two of their losses came from ceding fourth quarter leads.
+Not a good sign.
+On top of that, I noticed Lamar Jackson had a nasty habit of passing more than expected in his losses this season.
+It's not good considering Lamar is specifically built to thrive in an offense centralized around exotic rushing concepts.
+His skills as a passer are a little lacking, to say the least.
+So anytime he attempts more than 25 passes, thing don't typically end well.

+A happy Ravens team is one free to rush the ball as it pleases, as it's in control of game script.
+But when forced to play from behind, the Ravens are anything but cheerful.
+Baltimore is not a team built to mount comebacks.
+The organizations predicates its success on starting fast and building an insurmountable lead.

+In the playoffs though, I'm not sure that'll be enough, especially considering the Ravens clawed their way into the postseason as wild-card contenders.
+Without the benefit of home field advantage or an elite quarterback, it's virtually inevitable that Baltimore will find themselves sunk into a hole at least once this postseason.
+Once in this hole, escape is incredibly unlikely given the weak mental state of the organization.